gitlabhq/gitlab-runner/docs/install/kubernetes-agent.md

    ...
    ```

-1. Push your `runner-manifest.yaml` to your manifest repository.
+1. Push your `runner-manifest.yaml` to the repository where you keep your Kubernetes manifests.

+Now each time the agent checks the repository for manifest updates, your
+cluster is updated to include GitLab Runner.

 ## Example runner manifest

-This code is an example of a runner manifest looks like.
+This example shows a sample runner manifest file.
 Create your own `manifest.yaml` file to meet your project's needs.

 ```yaml